boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/range-navigator.md

 ### Adding value

-Bind column through drag and drop element from the `Measures` section to `Value.`
+Bind column through drag and drop element from the `Measures` section to `Value`.

 ![Range Navigator Value data](/static/assets/cloud/visualizing-data/visualization-widgets/images/range-navigator/navigator-valuedata.png)

-You can add more than one `Measures` into `Value.`
+You can add more than one `Measures` into `Value`.

-Click the `Settings` option to change required summary type from the available summary types shown in `Settings.`
+Click the `Settings` option to change required summary type from the available summary types shown in `Settings`.

 ![Range Navigator Summary type](/static/assets/cloud/visualizing-data/visualization-widgets/images/range-navigator/navigator-sumtype.png)